cjacker/opensource-toolchain-stm8/README.md

 make
 ```

-After blink-SPL example building successfully, you will get 'blink.ihx' and various other files in example dir.
+After blink-SPL example building successfully, you will get 'blink.ihx'(we will flash it to development board later) and various other files in example dir.

 ## STM8_headers
-Georg Icking-Konert also had another great opensource project named ["STM8_headers"](https://github.com/gicking/STM8_headers) for all STM8 microcontroller series, namely STM8A, STM8S, STM8L, STM8AF and STM8AL. it's MIT license and you can use this project instead of SPL.
+Georg Icking-Konert also had another great opensource project named ["STM8_headers"](https://github.com/gicking/STM8_headers) for all STM8 microcontroller series, namely STM8A, STM8S, STM8L, STM8AF and STM8AL. it's MIT license.

 for example, blink.c using STM8_headers:
 ```